in

 • Long-acting Insulin:

-Long-acting insulin such as Degludec and Glargine work within two-three hours and keeps sugar levels normal, for around one day.
+Long-acting insulin, such as Degludec and Glargine, works within two to three hours and keeps sugar levels normal for around one day.

 Sites for injecting insulin

-Insulin is typically injected into the abdominal region, yet it can likewise be infused into the buttocks, upper area of arms, or thigh region.
+Insulin is typically injected into the abdominal region, yet it can also be infused into the buttocks, upper area of arms, or thighs.

 It is best to change the site of insulin administration so as to avoid fat deposition at the site.
 This is called lipo-hypertrophy.